 BursariesA training bursary is a tax free, non-refundable payment made to trainees.
 Bursary levels vary depending on the subject that trainees wish to teach.
 Bursaries are paid to you in equal installments, over a ten month period from October through to July (inc.).

 How can I find out about your student alumni?You can find out about what our previous students thought of the courses and their journey with us via our "Success Stories" page under our about section.

-How do I know if teaching is really for me?We are happy to organise school experience days to help cement your decision to become a teacher.
+How do I know if teaching is really for me?We are happy to organise school experience days in primary and/or secondary schools to help cement your decision to become a teacher.

 How will I afford to fund the SCITT Programme?Funding is available to help you train to teach. you can apply for a: